-Mortgage holders that are self-employed are paying as much as 1 per cent more than the salaried counterparts, new data from HashChing has found.
+Mortgage holders that are self-employed are paying as much as 1 per cent more than their salaried counterparts, new data from HashChing has found.

-According to the mortgage marketplace, borrowers in several suburbs in Sydney, Melbourne and Brisbane are paying more than 7 per cent on their mortgages – which HashChing says can be attributed to the fact that these areas have a “large population of self-employed borrowers”.
+According to the online mortgage marketplace, borrowers in several suburbs in Sydney, Melbourne and Brisbane are paying more than 7 per cent on their mortgages, which HashChing says can be attributed to the fact that these areas have a “large population of self-employed borrowers”.

 In Sydney, the average interest rate was found to be 4.46 per cent, but mortgagees in The Ponds, Doonside, Quakers Hill, Campbelltown and Stanhope Gardens are paying up to 7.88 per cent.

 Likewise, in Melbourne the average interest rate was 4.46 per cent, but borrowers in Blackburn, Glen Waverley, South Morang, Mernda, Narre Warren and Cranbourne were paying as much as 7.04 per cent interest.

 In Brisbane, home owners in Coomera, Advancetown, Austinville, Labrador, Surfers Paradise, Brendale and Springbrook were found to be paying off home loans with interest rates as high as 7.39 per cent, despite the average interest rate for Brisbane being 4.72 per cent.